shastri0911/language_communicator/README.md

 System Pre-requisites:
 ------------------------
-Download and Install ubuntu 18.04 from the below link (any version will work): https://ubuntu.com/download/desktop
+Download and Install ubuntu 20.04 from the below link (any version above 20.04 will work): https://ubuntu.com/download/desktop

 Update Ubuntu